- Place

 The place works as a short but dense introduction to Klaipėda.
 Within a few minutes' walk are the castle site, old warehouse areas, the Danė quays, and half-timbered old-town streets.
 For that reason, treat the Black Ghost as an opening point into old Memel, not just as a quick photo stop.

-The legend of February 1595
+The legend of the evening of 19 February 1595

 The ghost supposedly asked whether the castle lacked food and drink.
-When told that the stores were sufficient, the black-cloaked figure foretold that grain and firewood would soon run short, then vanished as the castle fortifications shook.
+When told that the stores were sufficient, the black-cloaked figure foretold that grain and firewood would soon run short, then vanished as the castle fortifications shook violently.
 This is a legend, not a documented historical event, and it is best read as a port-city tale about anxiety, supplies, and survival.

 That choice works especially well on site.
 The ghost appears to emerge from the castle moat, and a passer-by comes almost face to face with an empty hood.
 It is not a monument to one person.
 It is a character from city legend placed where water, bridge, and castle create the right atmosphere.